 - RDX concentration trends indicate that RDX is decreasing, stable, or does not demonstrate a trend at the source areas (Playa 1 and the ditch along the eastern side of Zone 12).
-This condition is expected as the source areas are predicted to continue contributing to the perched for up to 20 years, but at much lower concentrations than in the past.
-One well is exhibiting increasing trends in RDX near a source area, but this increasing trend is due to very small changes in RDX concentration as all recent measured values are less than 1 μg/L. - The SEPTS has had some effect on the plume as the majority of COC concentrations are declining or stable along the outer margins of the system, indicating that the plume is not continuing to move out towards the extent of the perched groundwater.
-The Southeast ISB has had some effect on wells to the south on TTU property as concentrations in those wells are stable or declining.
-This is a key area for declining concentrations because portions of that area are potentially more sensitive to vertical migration to the deeper drinking water aquifer. - Overall, five monitoring wells exhibited increasing trends in RDX using data from the last four measurements, as depicted in Figure 6.5.
-However, two of the monitoring wells are located in the far southeastern lobe of the perched aquifer and one monitoring well is located on the western edge of Zone 12, which are areas that are not under the influence of any remedial action at this time.
-The other three monitoring wells exhibiting increasing RDX trends are located on the periphery of the SEPTS well field and may or may not be under the influence of the system.
+This condition is expected as the source areas are predicted to continue contributing to the perched for up to 20 years, but at much lower concentrations than in the past. - The SEPTS has affected the plume as the majority of COC concentrations are declining or stable along the outer margins of the system, indicating that the plume is not continuing to move out towards the extent of the perched groundwater.
+The Southeast ISB has had some effect on wells to the south on TTU property as no down gradient wells are exhibiting increasing trends (stable, not enough data, or no trend).
+This is a key area for declining concentrations because portions of that area are potentially more sensitive to vertical migration to the deeper drinking water aquifer. - Overall, three monitoring wells exhibited increasing trends in RDX using data from the last four measurements, as depicted in Figure 6.5.
+However, one monitoring well is located in the far southeastern lobe of the perched aquifer and one monitoring well is located west of Playa 1, which are areas that are not under the influence of any remedial action at this time.
+The other well exhibiting an increasing trend is located down gradient of the PRB pilot study and the increasing concentrations are most likely due to the barrier losing treatment effectiveness and down gradient concentrations returning to background conditions.